Positive Polar Corp. · Research Program

 Can shipboard waste help restore the whale pump?

-A staged scientific inquiry into whether shipboard organic waste can approximate the iron-fertilizing chemistry of whale feces — with restoring a living, food-web-supporting ocean as the primary goal, and durable carbon removal a separate, conditional question.
+A staged scientific inquiry into whether organic matter from waste that ships already discharge can help keep iron accessible to phytoplankton in iron-limited waters — not by supplying iron, but by supplying the ligands that hold it within reach.
+Restoring a living, food-web-supporting ocean is the primary goal; durable carbon removal is a separate, conditional question.

 Seeking academic research partners and co-authors

-BALEEN WHALE phytoplankton bioavailable iron cruise ship organic waste → substrate IRON-LIMITED HNLC WATERS
+BALEEN WHALE phytoplankton iron kept accessible cruise ship organic waste → substrate IRON-LIMITED HNLC WATERS

 The unexamined question